fedejinich/coblo_poc/proposal.md

-# PoC Proposal: Evaluation of the COBLO Format Proposed in RSKIP-62
+# PoC Proposal: Evaluation of the COBLO Block Format Proposed in RSKIP-62

 ## Introduction

-Stateful blockchains like Rootstock face a fundamental limitation in block propagation efficiency: transactions must be executed sequentially because each one modifies the global state.
+Rootstock faces an inefficiency in block propagation: transactions must be executed sequentially because each one modifies the global state.
 This creates bottlenecks, increases block propagation time, and raises the probability of orphaned-blocks negatively impacting network security and fairness.

-RSKIP-62 proposes a new compressed block format called **COBLO (Compressed Block using State Trie Update Batch)**.
+RSKIP-62 proposes a new compressed block format called COBLO (Compressed Block using State Trie Update Batch).
 It allows nodes to start building and mining the next block before fully executing the previous one.
-This is achieved by including a summary of state changes (`changeBatch`) along with the block header and a compressed list of transaction identifiers.
+This is achieved by including a summary of state changes along with the block header and a compressed list of transaction identifiers.

 This PoC aims to evaluate the technical feasibility and practical benefits of adopting COBLO in a simulated network environment.